- Approved by the Energy Savings Trust to meet London nrmm LEZ and HS2 requirements

 BISAF is the UK agent for Johnson Matthey’s range of retrofit emissions systems for construction machines.
 These include a range of filter sizes and regeneration types that mean that a system can be retrofitted to any machine, regardless of size or application.

 These are full flow filters that are intended for permanent installation.
-They are listed on the Energy Savings Trust register for use in the London NRMM LEZ, as well as being VERT® approved.
+They are listed on the Energy Savings Trust register for use in the London NRMM LEZ, and for HS2 requirements.
+They are also VERT® approved.

 All Johnson Matthey DPFs come with a back pressure monitor, datalogger and systems controller, the PIO-CAN.
 A sensor is installed in the filter inlet, with the electronic monitor usually located close to the operator in the cab.
 The visual display shows real time back pressure with warnings when the pressure reaches set levels.
 Back pressure levels are recorded so that they can be retrieved and any problems diagnosed.
 For active systems, the PIO-CAN also contains the systems control functions for easy operation.